flomesh-io/osm-edge-docs/content/en/docs/guides/observability/logs.md

 include more messages for debugging or to include fewer messages that only point to critical errors.

-OSM defines the following log levels in order of increasing verbosity:
+osm-edge defines the following log levels in order of increasing verbosity:

 | Log level | Purpose                                                                                |
 | --------- | -------------------------------------------------------------------------------------- |